alexey-rulev/SpectralKit/README.md

 # Spectral Components Analyzer (Streamlit)

+A program to decompose a series of spectra into basis components using PCA, NNLS, LSQ fitting

 - Select **data format**: auto, 1-column (y), 2-column (x y), or custom.
 - Select **interpolation grid**: use first file’s x, or span all files (min..max with first-file spacing).
 - **Smoothing**: none, Savitzky–Golay, moving average, Gaussian.
 Pipeline is **smooth → clip negatives → normalize**.